Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch5.md

 1. In Section 5.3, the book proves Theorem 5.3.4 by proving a circle of implications.
 What about the statement of the Theorem allows us to structure our proof this way?
 Do you understand this type of proof?

+I understand the principle of it, and reminds of

 2. In your own words, what is the difference between a set being closed and the closure of a set?